 High fire zone.
 Any Ideas would be appreciated

-Santa Cruz County CA Posted 7 months ago
+Santa Cruz County CA Posted over 1 year ago

 Oregon has had a horrible year with wildfires but I haven't heard ANYTHING about the wildlife or who is looking after them or helping the animals.
 Can you tell me WHO?
 I don't have a lot of faith in ODFW, who normally just checks for licensing for fishing and hunting.
 I don't see them rescuing animals!

 Clatsop County OR Posted about 2 years ago

 I'm building a shed that has to be built of non-combustible materials.
 Concrete slab, fire treated studs and rafters, fire-treated plywood for wall and roof sheathing, HardiPlank siding and trim, asphalt shingles.

 I would typically use Grace Ice and Water Shield on the roof sheathing under the asphalt shingles, and Tyvek on the wall sheathing under the HardiPlank.
 I need something like those to control water and air infiltration.

 Both may be combustible, but are sandwiched between non-combustible materials.